-The remuneration system for the Management Board approved by the Annual General Meeting on 20 May 2021 and the Management Board contracts concluded after the Code came into effect comply with the recommendations of the Code contained in Sections G.1 to G.16 with the following exceptions:
+The remuneration system for the Management Board last approved by the Annual General Meeting on 20 May 2021 and the Management Board contracts concluded on the basis thereof, complied with the recommendations of the Code in Sections G.1 to G.16 with the following exceptions:

-- Contrary to Section G.1, the remuneration system does not specify the relative proportions of fixed remuneration or short-term variable and long-term variable remuneration components in the target total remuneration.
+- Contrary to Section G.1, the remuneration system did not specify the relative proportions of fixed remuneration or short-term variable and long-term variable remuneration components in the target total remuneration.
 For long-term variable remuneration, only a basic amount of 50% of the fixed annual salary (excluding incidental benefits) has been defined in the remuneration system.
 A relative proportion for short-term variable remuneration was not specified in the remuneration system, but was specified in the employment contracts of the current Management Board members.
 Accordingly, the target amount for short-term variable remuneration is also 50% of the fixed annual salary (excluding incidental benefits).
-According to the employment contracts, short-term variable remuneration and long-term variable remuneration measured against the target direct remuneration are thus equally weighted. - Section G.4 recommends that, in order to assess the customary level of the total remuneration of the Management Board members within the company, the relationship between the remuneration of the Management Board and that of senior management and the workforce as a whole should be taken into account, including in terms of its development over time.
-When concluding Management Board employment contracts, the Supervisory Board also takes into account the wage and salary structure within the LPKF Group.
-Data on the remuneration of the first management level below the Management Board was most recently obtained in April 2021.
-However, in partial deviation from Section G.4, the Supervisory Board did not differentiate between the comparison groups of the Code recommendation when reviewing vertical appropriateness and did not conduct any inquiries regarding the development of the wage and salary structure over time in 2021 because the focus was on filling the vacant position of chair of the Management Board.
-However, the Supervisory Board intends to comply with the recommendation in Section G.4 of the Code in the future. - Contrary to Section G.6, the variable remuneration resulting from the achievement of long-term targets does not exceed the proportion resulting from short-term targets, and contrary to Section G.10, sentence 1, the variable remuneration amounts are not primarily invested in shares or granted on a correspondingly share-based basis.
-Under the terms of the Management Board employment contracts, the short-term variable remuneration and the share-based long-term variable remuneration to be invested in shares are each equally weighted at 50% measured against the target direct remuneration.
-For reasons of incentive, the Supervisory Board considers equal weighting of the short-term and long-term variable remuneration components to be appropriate at the present time.

-- The recommendation contained in Section G.11 to take appropriate account of extraordinary developments and, in justified cases, to be able to withhold or reclaim variable remuneration, is taken into account by the possibility of reduction in accordance with Section 87 (2) of the German Stock Corporation Act (AktG) and, in financial terms, in the case of long-term remuneration, by the obligation to invest tranches of the long-term bonus received in full in company shares after deduction of tax and to hold them for at least three years.
-The remuneration system thus achieves a stronger link between variable long-term remuneration and the performance of the company.
-The financial value of the variable long-term remuneration for the Management Board is directly linked to the value of the company represented by the share price.
-Any further possibility of reclaiming the remuneration granted in this way is not feasible, as the Management Board would have to sell the acquired shares again to be able to fulfill a corresponding claim for repayment.
-Because of this special characteristic of the long-term bonus program, the Supervisory Board has decided not to include an additional claw-back option in the narrower sense in order to avoid a double disadvantage. - For the member of the Management Board appointed on an interim basis in the period from 1 May 2021 to 31 December 2021, the Supervisory Board has agreed principles for remuneration that deviate from the remuneration system and other recommendations in Sections G.1 to G.16 of the Code due to the short appointment period until a new CEO is selected, in order to take account of the interim nature of the appointment, which did not require long-term remuneration.
+According to the employment contracts, short-term variable remuneration and long-term variable remuneration measured against the target direct remuneration were thus equally weighted. - Contrary to Section G.6, the variable remuneration resulting from the achievement of long-term targets did not exceed the proportion resulting from short-term targets, and contrary to Section G.10, sentence 1, the variable remuneration amounts were not primarily invested in shares or granted on a correspondingly share-based basis.
+Under the terms of the Management Board employment contracts, the short-term variable remuneration and the share-based long-term variable remuneration to be invested in shares were each equally weighted at 50% measured against the target direct remuneration.
+For reasons of incentive, the Supervisory Board considered equal weighting of the short-term and long-term variable remuneration components to be appropriate. - The recommendation contained in Section G.11 to take appropriate account of extraordinary developments and, in justified cases, to be able to withhold or reclaim variable remuneration, was taken into account by the possibility of reduction in accordance with Section 87 (2) of the German Stock Corporation Act (AktG) and, in financial terms, in the case of long-term remuneration, by the obligation to invest tranches of the long-term bonus received in full in company shares after deduction of tax and to hold them for at least three years.
+The previous remuneration system thus also achieved a stronger link between variable long-term remuneration and the performance of the company.
+The financial value of the variable long-term remuneration for the Management Board was directly linked to the value of the company represented by the share price.
+Any further possibility of reclaiming the remuneration granted in this way was not considered feasible, as the Management Board would have had to sell the acquired shares again to be able to fulfill a corresponding claim for repayment.
+Because of this special characteristic of the long-term bonus program, the Supervisory Board had decided not to include an additional claw-back option in the narrower sense in order to avoid a double disadvantage.